 # Hardware requirements

-- An 8+ core CPU.
-Strongly recommended: a CPU model with support for Intel SHA Extensions (AMD since Zen microarchitecture, or Intel since Ice Lake).
-Lack of SHA Extensions results in a significant slow down.
+We strongly recommend a CPU model with support for Intel SHA Extensions: AMD since Zen microarchitecture, or Intel since Ice Lake.
+Lack of SHA Extensions results in a very significant slow down.

-- 128 GiB of RAM at the very least.
-This must be complemented with 256 GiB of swap on a very fast NVMe SSD storage medium.
+128 GiB of RAM are needed at the very least.
+This should be complemented with 256 GiB of swap on a very fast NVMe SSD storage medium.

 Mixing AMD and Nvidia GPUs in the same machine is known to cause issues with OpenCL and should be avoided.